diamant66kek/osucomparermania/README.md

-# maniafrauddetector
+# maniaFraudDetector
- detects similarities in osu maps
+ detects similarities in osu mania maps

  put any amount of .osu or .osz files into the .py's folder